shlee87/public-sticky-notes-for-open-source-textbooks/docs/developers/developing.rst

    npm run build

 You now have a development built.
+To run your development client in a browser follow these steps.

+   1. open a chrome browser.
+   2. go to chrome://extensions
+   3. click on "Load unpacked"
+   4. select the build folder in the public-sticky-notes-for-open-source-textbooks folder
+   5. click on the extension icon on the top right of the browser

-To run your development client in a browser you'll need a local copy of either the Hypothesis Chrome extension or
+you'll need a local copy of either the Hypothesis Chrome extension or
 h.
 Follow either :ref:`running-from-browser-ext` or :ref:`running-from-h` below.
 If you're only interested in making changes to the client (and not to h)